spyflying/spyflying.github.io/_pages/about.md

 I am currently a PhD candidate at Institute of Information Engineering, Chinese Academy of Sciences.
 I received my Bachelor's degree from Peking University in 2018 and my Master's degree from Institute of Information Engineering, Chinese Academy of Sciences in 2021, supervised by [Prof. Jizhong Han](https://people.ucas.ac.cn/~hjz).
 I was also co-supervised by [Prof. Si Liu](https://scholar.google.com/citations?user=-QtVtNEAAAAJ) leading the [ColaLab](https://www.colalab.net/) at Beihang University from 2018 to now.
 I have published more than 15 papers in cutting-edge international conferences and journals, including TPAMI, TIP, CVPR, ECCV, ACM MM, etc. I have been awarded the Excellent Prize of President Scholarship for Postgraduate Students of Chinese Academy of Sciences and the China National Scholarship in 2020.
 I have worked as a research intern at SenseTime and Meituan, and have been a reviewer for top conferences and journals.
 My research interest includes autonomous driving and multimedia analysis, focusing on multimodal visual segmentation and detection.

 # 🔥 News
-- *2025.03*: &nbsp;🎉🎉 We are holding one workshop at ACM MM 2025 on Aerial-view Imaging [Call for papers](https://www.zdzheng.xyz/ACMMM2025Workshop-UAV/).
+- *2025.03*: &nbsp;🎉🎉 We are holding one workshop at ACM MM 2025 on Aerial-view Imaging.
+[Call for papers](https://www.zdzheng.xyz/ACMMM2025Workshop-UAV/).
 - *2025.03*: &nbsp;🎉🎉 Two papers are accepted by CVPR 2025.
 - *2024.12*: &nbsp;🎉🎉 One paper is accepted by AAAI 2025.
 - *2024.11*: &nbsp;🎉🎉 One paper is accepted by TPAMI 2025.